Lifespan: Unknown to 5/3 of Tenshō 4 (1576)

 Born in the Kasugai District of Owari, Naomasa first served as an umamawari, or mounted soldier, for Oda Nobunaga.
 He was selected as a member of the elite group of soldiers who rode with a red horo, a cape that would inflate behind the riders to serve as protection against stones or arrows shot at them in battle.
 Naomasa accompanied Nobunaga during his move to Gifu Castle and resided in the castle.

-In 1568, after Nobunaga entered Kyōto, he served as the official in charge of administrative affairs in the Kinai Region.
-Upon his appointment as a bugyō, or magistrate, for which he acted on the role of an auditor, Naomasa was bestowed with ranjatai, a special type of fragrant wood stored at the Tōdai Temple in Nara.
+In 1568, after Nobunaga entered Kyōto, he served as the official in charge of administrative affairs in the Kinai.
+Upon his appointment as a bugyō, or magistrate, for which he acted in the role of an auditor, Naomasa was bestowed with ranjatai, a special type of fragrant wood stored at the Tōdai Temple in Nara.
 In the fifth month of 1574, he was assigned as the military governor for the southern portion of Yamashiro Province.
 In the third month of 1575, he added to his duties the role of military governor for Yamato Province.
-Naomasa served meritoriously in numerous battles, including the campaign against adherents of the Ishiyama-Hongan Temple, the Invasion of Ise-Nagashima, the Battle of Takaya Castle, and the subjugation of riots by followers of the Ikkō sect in Echizen Province in 1575.
+Naomasa served meritoriously in numerous battles, including the campaign against adherents of the Ishiyama-Hongan Temple, the Invasion of Ise-Nagashima, the Siege of Takaya Castle, and the subjugation of riots by followers of the Ikkō sect in Echizen Province in 1575 in an event known as the Echizen Ikkō-ikki.
 Together with Hashiba Hideyoshi, Akechi Mitsuhide, and Yanada Hiromasa, Naomasa was conferred with honors and appointed the Governor of Bitchū and the surname of Harada, a powerful family in Kyūshū.
 In addition to governing Yamato and the southern portion of Yamashiro, the Oda forces removed auxiliary castles in Kawachi Province, solidifying Naomasa’s control over the majority of three provinces.
 At its peak, Naomasa’s influence was on a par with the class of veteran retainers of the Oda such as Shibata Katsuie.

 In the fifth month of 1575, at the Battle of Nagashino, Naomasa was appointed as an infantry commander, along with senior retainers including Sassa Narimasa, Maeda Toshiie, Nonomura Masanari, and Fukuzumi Hidekatsu.